controlm/automation-api-community-solutions/1-general-examples/automate-workload-automation-reporting-asynchronously/scripts/README.md

 getCurlVersion=$(curl --version)
 if [[ ${getCurlVersion} == *Release-Date* ]]; then
 ```
+curl is executed with the -k switch which allows insecure server connections when using SSL.
+This switch can be removed if trusted cerficates are
+installed for Control-M/Enterpirse Manager.

 ### Login
 First, a login to Control-M is performed, and the session token is captured: